SyrupMG/SwiftUIBottomSheet/README.md

     }
 ```

-For cases where you have predefined config (for setting up colors etc.) there is method `.feedback(into: Binding<CGFloat>)` provided by labrary:
+For cases where you have predefined config (for setting up colors etc.) there is method `.feedback(into: Binding<CGFloat>)` provided by library:
 ```swift
   .bottomSheet(isPresented: $isShown, config: config.feedback(into: $requestedSize)) { // where `config` is predefined shared configuration
       ...